UAMediaProd/online-design-system/src/pages/quality-framework/adelaide-online-lx.md

 tags: ['nav', 'qf']
 ---

-Informed by Australian Department of Education and Training’s published report,  *Innovative Approaches for Enhancing the 21st Century Student Experience : Final Report* (Coates, 2017), the Adelaide Online Learning Experience has been developed as a way to embed a student-centric perspective into the design, development and delivery of online courses.It sets clear expectations for students and staff involved and ensures a quality experience for University’s online programs.
+Informed by Australian Department of Education and Training’s published report,  *Innovative Approaches for Enhancing the 21st Century Student Experience: Final Report* (Coates, 2017), the Adelaide Online Learning Experience has been developed as a way to embed a student-centric perspective into the design, development and delivery of online courses.It sets clear expectations for students and staff involved and ensures a quality experience for University’s online programs.

 A University of Adelaide online course is: